International Code Council Celebrates World Water Day

 Below are some of the standards that address water efficiency, either in whole or in part:

-- Standard CSA B805/ICC 805 — Rainwater Harvesting Systems addresses roof surface rainwater and stormwater being used as source water.
-The standard addresses rainwater intended for use in non-potable as well as potable applications.
-It is both ANSI-approved and SCC-accredited
+- Standard CSA B805/ICC 805 — Rainwater Harvesting Systems addresses rainwater and storm water being used as source water for non-potable as well as potable applications.
+It is both ANSI-approved and SCC-accredited.

 Providing Support to Communities

-The Code Council joins organizations worldwide in recognizing World Water Day by promoting initiatives that improve access to clean and plentiful water for all.
-The organization strives to develop modern codes and standards that make water systems more efficient and sustainable and help ensure that clean, safe water is available in all homes and buildings.
+The Code Council joins many organizations worldwide in recognizing World Water Day by promoting initiatives that improve access to clean and plentiful water for all.
+The Code Council strives to develop modern codes and standards that make water systems more efficient and sustainable and help ensure that clean, safe water is available in all homes and buildings.

 To learn more about water-related issues and how codes and standards can help, view the Code Council’s PMG webpage.